 St. Peter’s Basilica is a church located within the Vatican City, first built in the fourth century over the gravesite of St. Peter.
 It has been and continues to be one of the most important pilgrimage sites in Christianity.
 The church is free to visit.

-Pro Tip: Bear in mind there is a dress code for the Vatican when you enter St. Peter’s Basilica.
+Pro Tip: Bear in mind there is a dress code when you enter St. Peter’s Basilica.
 Your knees and shoulders must be covered.

 How Many People Visit the Vatican Museums Per Day?

-According to Statista, in 2019 a whopping 6.9 million people visited the Vatican Museums.
-This means that on average, 22,000 people visited the museums per day!
-With that number in mind, you’ll have a better sense of just how many people you could be sharing your Vatican experience with.
+According to Statista, in 2023 a whopping 6.76 million people visited the Vatican Museums.
+This means that on average, 21,000 people visited the museums per day!
+With that number in mind, you’ll have a better sense of just how many people you could be sharing your experience with.

-This is why one of the best ways to see the Vatican is by taking an early access Vatican tour—to escape the crowds!
+This is why one of the best ways to see the Vatican is by taking an Exclusive Sistine Chapel After Hours Tour —to escape the crowds!
 As an official tour guide of Rome and the Vatican, I‘ve been present on days when the actual number topped 30,000 people in one day.
 Therefore, the chances of you getting into the Sistine Chapel without crowds is almost impossible…or is it?

 Popular Vatican Tours